department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/2022-11-Blind-Low-vision/Research-plan.md

 3. What, if anything, are people expressing positive reactions to?
 How are they reacting?
 4. Does the app have room for improvement with these tools and other tools that we may not consider during testing?
 5. How is the content language translating to the Veteran?
-6. If the app is having login issues (or other issues), does the Veteran find a workaround?
-If so, what is it?
+6.Are there accessibility issues logging into the VA health and benefits app, and if so, how does the Veteran find a workaround?

 ## Hypothesis

-1. Participants will be able to easily complete tasks that involve clicking through 3 or less screens such as reviewing their military information.
-2. Participants will encounter usability hurdles with more complex forms/flows such as composing a message.
+1. Participants will be able to complete tasks that involve clicking through 3 or less screen, but might run into usability hurdles with more complex tasks.
-3. Participants will find the PDF of their letters inaccessible.
+2. Participants will find the PDF of their letters inaccessible.

 ## Methodology